4 min read

 Skin rashes, bites, and stings can often be cared for topically or in combination with vet-approved antihistamines.
 Ingestion of poison is trickier to recover from as two vital organs, the liver and kidneys, are most affected by poisonous substances.
 In this case, your dog may need to be on a very bland, easily digestible diet for some time to give the liver and kidneys a chance to rest and recuperate.
 Avoid feeding your dog fats and proteins as these two organs are responsible for processing them.

-The best scenario for any dog owner is never to have your dog experience poisoning.
-Prevention is the best cure possible, so do everything that you can to dog-proof your home and keep all poisonous substances, from medications to plants to cleaning products, out of your dog’s reach.
+The best scenario for any pet parent is never to have your dog experience poisoning.
+Prevention is the best cure possible, so do everything that you can to dog-proof your home and keep all poisonous substances out of your dog's reach, such as:

-That said, dogs have a habit of getting into what they should not, so if your dog does become poisoned, call your veterinarian for advice and guidance right away.
-With your vet’s help and with your preparedness, you can give your dog the best chance possible to fully recover from it.
+Dogs have a habit of getting into what they should not, so if your dog does become poisoned, call your veterinarian for advice and guidance right away.
+With your vet’s help and with your preparedness, you can give your dog the best chance possible to fully recover.